jfsmig/go-bags/README.md

 *   an insertion in O(N * log N) which is rather inefficient but remains acceptable if the operation is rather rare

 3 flavors of generic sorted arrays for efficient lookup and paginated scans.

+The official documentation can be found at [github.com/jfsmig/go-bags](https://pkg.go.dev/github.com/jfsmig/go-bags)